Forgottonia: Public television

 In 1970, the west-central region of Illinois was one of the few areas in the United States without a PBS station.
 Fringes of this region were served from PBS stations outside the region or state: WILL-TV in Urbana; WTVP in Peoria; and KIIN in West Branch, Iowa.
-Cable television networks in north-central Illinois communities and Macomb carried Iowa Public Television or WTVP PBS programming to their residents.
+Cable television networks in north-central Illinois communities and Macomb carried Iowa Public Television (of which KIIN is a rebroadcast station) or WTVP's PBS programming to their residents.

 How the States Got Their Shapes

 In 2011, The History Channel series How the States Got Their Shapes focused its first season, second episode, The Great Plains, Trains, and Automobiles to the historic inequality given to this western Illinois region, as a result of Federal-Aid Highway Act of 1956, popularly known as the National Interstate and Defense Highways Act (Public Law 84-627) and later legislation.
 Neil Gamm, governor of Forgottonia, was interviewed by host Brian Unger in 2011 for the series.
 Neil Gamm died on November 16, 2012, at the age of 65.